jtarchie/site/written/resume/index.md

   - Provided expert advice to multiple businesses, formulating strategies for software engineering and technical product management.
-  - Conducted meetings with customers to understand and analyze their business goals and align recommendations to their overarching strategy.
+  - Conducted meetings with clients to understand and analyze their business goals and align recommendations to their overarching strategy.
 Conveyed challenges and opportunities in a clear and concise way, adapting the message to each client’s specific technical literacy.